Developing with nRF52 Series

 To get started with your nRF52 Series DK, follow the steps in the Getting started with nRF52 Series section.
-If you are not familiar with the nRF Connect SDK and its development environment, see Installation and Configuration and building documentation.
+If you are not familiar with the nRF Connect SDK and the development environment, see the introductory documentation.

 You can update the firmware of the device over the air, thus without a wired connection.
 Such an update is called a FOTA (firmware over-the-air) update.
 You can also use FOTA updates to replace the application.

 For the possibility of introducing an upgradable bootloader, refer to Adding a bootloader chain.

 FOTA updates are supported using MCUmgr’s Simple Management Protocol (SMP) over Bluetooth.

 The application acts as a GATT server and allows the connected Bluetooth Central device to perform a firmware update.

 To use FOTA over Bluetooth LE, samples must support Bluetooth peripheral role (